Festo-Wampamba/festoug/README.md

 ## Technologies Used

 - **React**: For building the user interface.
+- **Vue**: Another popular JavaScript framework.
+- **React Router DOM**: For handling routing in the application.
+- **React Icons**: For using a variety of icons in the application.
 - **Vite**: For fast and optimized development.
 - **EmailJS**: For handling contact form submissions.
 - **CSS**: For styling the components.
 - **JavaScript**: For adding interactivity and functionality.

+## Presentation

+### Project Presentation Details

+As part of the project completion, I will be presenting my portfolio individually (or with my team) via a Zoom call.
+The presentation, inclusive of the demo, will not exceed 16 minutes and will cover the following:

+- **Public GitHub Repository**: This repository contains the complete code for my portfolio project.
+- **Google Slides Presentation**: The presentation will include:
+  - **Project Description and Team**: A brief overview of the project and introduction of team members.
+  - **Architecture and Technologies**: An in-depth look at the architecture of the project and the technologies or third-party services used.
+  - **Development Report**: A report highlighting the development process, successes, challenges, areas for improvement, lessons learned, and next steps.
+  - **Conclusion**: A summary of the overall experience working on the project.

+The presentation is a critical component of the project completion, and thorough planning will be undertaken to ensure timely submission and comprehensive coverage of all aspects.

 ## Contact